 This Geology degree is accredited by The Geological Society.

 Field work is an integral part of the Geology degree and offers exciting itineraries throughout the three years.
 All compulsory UK and overseas fieldwork is currently free of charge, with the exception of food costs.
-Independent Mapping (four weeks) in the summer between Years 2 and 3 incurs some extra costs (accommodation, food, travel) but we currently provide £500 towards these expenses if undertaken away from the South Wales area (£100 if undertaken in the local area).
+Independent Mapping (four weeks) in the summer between Years Two and Three incurs some extra costs (accommodation, food, travel) but we currently provide £500 towards these expenses if undertaken away from the South Wales area (£100 if undertaken in the local area).

 By studying a Geology degree with us, you will benefit from the huge investment in facilities that has taken place at the University’s Glyntaff Campus in Pontypridd.